sourcegraph/sourcegraph-public-snapshot/doc/user/automation.md

 Automation requires that your [external service](../admin/external_service.md) is using a token with **write access** in order to create changesets on your code host.

-## Supported campaign types
+## Supported campaign types and functionality

+Our focus is to deliver _general_ functionality (e.g., centralized monitoring of a large set of pull requests on different codehosts) as well as _tailored_ solutions for large-scale code changes and workflows (e.g., detect leaked NPM credentials).
+If you have a specific automation workflow in mind that is not covered by our current feature set, please reach out to us at <support@sourcegraph.com>.

-### Manual
+### Manual changeset monitoring

 Manual campaigns keep track of existing changesets from various code hosts.
 You will manually add each changeset you would like to track (such as a GitHub pull request), and can track them to completion.

 ### Comby search and replace

-Comby search and replace campaigns run [Comby](https://comby.dev), a powerful search and replace tool, over a set of repositories that match a specified query scope.
+We currently offer search and replace functionality using [Comby](https://comby.dev), which is a tailored solution for syntactic, lint-like code changes (if you're interested in general text or regex search and replace then stay tuned, it's in the works!)

-> Currently GitHub and Bitbucket Server are supported Codehosts for this campaign type.
+> Run Comby across all of your repositories that match a specified scope query.
+Currently GitHub and Bitbucket Server are supported Codehosts for this campaign type.
 Other repositories **won't** be matched by the `scopeQuery` parameter.
 Also, a maximum of 200 repositories applies at this time.

 Parameters: